daqhris/MissionEnrollment/README.md

 ## Usage

-**Mission Enrollment** provides a streamlined, one-page application for people to enroll in advance of the **_Zinneke Rescue Mission_**.
+**Mission Enrollment** provides a streamlined, one-page application for a select number of talented individuals to enroll in advance of the **_Zinneke Rescue Mission_**.

-1. User connects their Ethereum wallet using the prioritized scaffold-eth connector and verifies their identity with .base.eth name verification.
+1. User connects their Ethereum wallet using the prioritized scaffold-eth connector and verifies their identity with _.base.eth_ name verification.
 2. The application fetches and displays relevant POAPs, specifically ETHGlobal Brussels 2024.
 3. The EventAttendanceVerification component verifies event attendance through POAPs before proceeding to attestation.
-4. User creates an attestation on Base Sepolia network using EAS.
-All attestations can be verified on the [Base Network Explorer](https://sepolia.basescan.org/).
+4. User creates an attestation on the Base Sepolia network using EAS.
+All attestations can be verified on the public blockchain.

 ## API Routes